 Will corporate bank APIs replace legacy connectivity?

-Corporate APIs are catching up their consumer-focused equivalents, but many transaction banks are not convinced that they will usurp legacy connectivity options.
+As corporate APIs are catching up their consumer-focused equivalents, many doubt they can replace legacy options.

 Advisory firm Celent recently referred to corporate-to-bank channel connectivity as a critical enabler for businesses as they expand.
 Application programming interface (API)-enabled connectivity supports multi-bank connectivity and data aggregation and enterprise resource planning (ERP), treasury management systems (TMS), and accounting software integration.